Married Life (1921 film)

 Married Life is a 1921 British silent drama film directed by Georges Tréville and starring Gerald McCarthy, Peggy Hathaway and Roger Tréville.
 It was based on a play by J.B.
 Buckstone.

+The film revolves around an adopted daughter who falls in love with the son of a financier, who blackmails her foster family and is in fact her real father.